ckadelka/DesignPrinciplesGeneNetworks/README.md

 which yields in addition the adjacency matrix I, the in-degree of each node, the names of the variables (in order) and the names of potential external parameters.

 # analyse_database13.py
 This file combines everything.
 It loads the database and analyzes it.
-Most Python functions defined in this file are used to generate the plots in [https://arxiv.org/abs/2009.01216](https://arxiv.org/abs/2009.01216), which will soon be published in updated format but with the same title in a journal.
+Most Python functions defined in this file are used to generate the plots in [Science Advances](https://www.science.org/doi/full/10.1126/sciadv.adj0822).